Ajiolab1/30DaysDuckDB_Fifa_Challenge/README.md

 - Make the chart interactive so users can select a position to view players with that role.

 Task 4: Top Players by Overall Rating:
--Create a table that lists the top players based on their "OVA" (overall rating) in descending order.
+- Create a table that lists the top players based on their "OVA" (overall rating) in descending order.
--Allow users to filter by a specific club to see its top-rated players.
+- Allow users to filter by a specific club to see its top-rated players.

 Interactive Dashboard:
 - Combine the visualizations from Tasks 4 to 7 in a single Power BI dashboard.
 Add slicers, filters, and drill-through actions to make the dashboard interactive.Include a summary or insights section to describe key findings.

+**Day 13-14**

+For the day 13-14, we were tasked with reading a book titled "DuckDB in Action".
+The book "DuckDB in Action" is a comprehensive guide that walks readers through the powerful capabilities of DuckDB, an embedded analytics database designed for efficient data processing and querying.

+**Day 15-16**
+Building on the previous assignment, additional materials, including PDFs and videos covering advanced SQL, were provided.
+In essence, the week was dedicated to immersive learning and revisiting key concepts.
+For the upcoming week, a new dataset named the Titanic dataset was assigned for loading into DuckDB.
+This dataset comprises three CSV files, namely gender submission, train, and test CSV.
+Our focus in the next week will revolve around analyzing these three datasets.

 ### Week 3 Challenge:
-For week 3 cha
+**Day 13-14**